-Breast reduction is usually performed under general anaesthetic as a day case procedure, meaning advanced sedation techniques are employed to enable you to recover more quickly after surgery and return home on the day of your procedure.
+Breast reduction surgery is usually performed under general anaesthetic as a day case procedure, meaning advanced sedation techniques are employed to enable you to recover more quickly after surgery and return home on the day of your breast reduction surgery.

-Your surgeon will explain his or her preferred technique at your consultation and where the incision is to be placed accordingly.
+Your surgeon will explain his or her preferred breast reduction surgery technique at your consultation and where the incision is to be placed accordingly.

 Female breast size is determined by several factors, including genetics, body weight and hormonal influences.
 Unfortunately, larger breasts can often be associated with a variety of problems, ranging from self-consciousness and inconvenience (especially if you are particularly sporty, or if you struggle to find flattering, well-fitting bras and clothes), through to more serious discomfort.
 This can include backache, neck pain and skin irritation.

 By combining the optimal choice of treatment with my skills and surgical vision, I am able to create the natural ‘invisible’ finish for my patients.
 I believe in exceptional one to one care and in taking the journey together from the start to finish.

 How much is Breast Implant Removal (or Replacement)?

 When it comes to making a decision about which provider or surgeon to select as your chosen preference for your Breast Implant Removal (or Replacement) procedure, safety and quality of care are typically the most important considerations to think about, alongside any Clinic and surgeon’s level of experience…